hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 This module is expected to be referenced by it's major version (e.g. `v1`) and run regularly (at least every 4 weeks) to keep the cluster configuration up to date.

+### Core Service Configuration

+The core service configuration (`core_services_config`) allows the customisation of the core cluster services.
+All core services run on a dedicated system node group reserved only for these services, although DaemonSets will be scheduled on all cluster nodes.

+### Auto-scaling

+Cluster node groups will be auto scaled by using the [AKS Cluster Autoscaler](https://docs.microsoft.com/en-us/azure/aks/cluster-autoscaler).

+### Logging

+Cluster logs are collected on the nodes using _Fluent Bit_ and are then aggregated into the stateful _Fluentd_ service running in-cluster.
+These logs can be manipulated and shipped anywhere based on custom _Fluentd_ configuration.
+If your application creates JSON log lines the fields of this object are extracted, otherwise there is a `log` field with the application log data as a string; for JSON logging we suggest using `msg` for the log text field.

+All logs collected from running pods have a `kube` tag and additional fields extracted from the Kubernetes metadata, please note that using [Kubernetes common labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/) makes the log fields more meaningful.

+Pods annotated with the `fluentbit.io/exclude: "true"` annotation wont have their logs collected as part of the cluster logging system, this shouldn't be used unless you have an alternative way of ensuring that you're in compliance.

+Pods annotated with the `lnrs.io/loki-ignore: "true"` annotation wont have their logs aggregated in the cluster _Loki_, this is advised against as it reduces log visibility but can be used to gradually integrate cluster services with _Loki_.

+As well as custom _Fluentd_ configuration it is also possible to provide a custom _Fluentd_ image if you need additional capabilities as long as the image has the required default plugins.

+### Metrics

+Cluster metrics are collected by Prometheus and visualised in Grafana.
+These metrics can be remotely written out to an external system.

+### Alerts

+Cluster alerts default to being ignored but can be fully customised with receivers and routes.

+### Ingress

+Ingress resources and controllers are used to route traffic into a cluster.

+In early versions of Kubernetes the only way to achieve this was though a service of type [LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer).
+In some clouds this requires a discrete load balancer be deployed for each service which has significant cost implications.
+This doesn't apply to Azure, it adds a new IP for each service to an existing load balancer - however Ingress is still the most effective route to expose services for the following reasons.

+- It integrates with _Cert Manager_ to automate TLS certificate generation and renewals
+- It integrates with _External DNS_ to automate DNS record management
+- It supports L7 routing based on host or paths (load balancers are L4 only)
+- Some ingress controllers (e.g. _Nginx_) also offer L4 support

+By default the platform deploys an internal ingress class (`core-internal`) to expose services such as Prometheus and Grafana UIs.
+This shouldn't be used for user services unless there is only minimal internal ingress requirements, instead deploy a dedicated ingress tier and ingress controller.

+### Upgrading

+Core service and node upgrades are automated as part of running this module and don't require any user interaction.
+Kubernetes minor version upgrades are supported by the module as long as the upgrade is only to the next minor version and the cluster has had the latest module version run against it.

+### Regular Upgrade Steps

+The following steps should be followed to automatically upgrade a clusters configuration.

+- Re-run `terraform plan` with no code changes and the module reference set to a major version tag such as `v1`
+- Review changes
+- Apply updated configuration if there are any changes

+### Kubernetes Minor Version Upgrade Steps

+The following steps should be followed to upgrade a cluster's Kubernetes minor version.

+- Follow the regular upgrade steps first
+- Increment the _cluster_version_ by a single minor version e.g. `1.21` -> `1.22`
+- Run `terraform plan`
+- Review changes
+- Apply changes

 ### Connecting to the Cluster

 AKS clusters created by this module use [Azure AD authentication](https://docs.microsoft.com/en-us/azure/aks/managed-aad) and don't create local accounts.
 To connect to an AKS cluster after it's been created follow you can run the following commands; assuming that you have the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/) installed, you are logged in.